-Once you start breaking your audience down into smaller segments, it’s easy to keep going and create smaller, more specific subsets to fit individual personas better.
-Unless your goal is to create a personalized buying experience for each, however, it’s best to keep your segments slightly more generic to help you make more meaningful observations.
+Don’t Overdo It.
+Breaking your audience down into smaller segments can get addicting.
+It’s exciting to keep creating smaller, more specific subsets.
+Unless your goal is to create a personalized buying experience for each individual (which is possible), keeping your segments somewhat broad helps create more meaningful observations.

-Bad Segmentation: Customers who only buy in January, pay with Visa, purchase 3+ products, age 50-65, and located within 100 miles of headquarters
+An example of good segmentation: Customers with 2+ purchases, same product, approaching renewal date.
+This is overdoing it: Customers who only buy in January, pay with Visa, purchase 3+ products, age 50-65, and are located within 100 miles of headquarters.

-The data available to today’s inbound marketers is rife with clues that can help you better segment and target your buyer personas.
+Continuously Test and Improve.
+The data available to today’s inbound marketers can help you better segment and target your buyer personas.
 That said, the best way to figure out the best segmentation strategies is to try different combinations and analyze their successes and failures.
-If a particular campaign does well, take note of how the audience was segmented, and what you did to optimize your message.
-Just as important, be sure to take note of what doesn’t work so you can avoid the same mistake in the future.
+If a particular campaign does well, remember how the audience was segmented and how you optimized your message.
+Also, take note of what doesn’t work so you can avoid the same mistake in the future.

-While analyzing and testing different segmentation strategies will help give you a better understanding of your audience, you can’t effectively tell what’s working and what isn’t unless you set clear goals for segmentation.
+Set Clear Goals.
+Analyzing and testing different segmentation strategies helps you better understand your audience.
+Yet, you can’t effectively tell what’s working (and what isn’t) unless you set clear goals for segmentation.
 What kind of improvements are you looking to see from a new test segment?
 Make sure you review your business’ overall goals to ensure your segmentation goals are aligned.

-Though email lists are some of the easiest contact lists to segment and test with, your audience segmentation strategy should go much further than just email.
-Don’t be afraid to dedicate entire webpages to different personas and segments, as well as blog articles, advanced content offers, social media posts, videos, and more.
+Go Beyond Email Segmentation.
+Though email lists are the easiest contact lists to segment and test, your audience segmentation strategy should go further.
+Dedicate entire webpages to different personas and segments, as well as blog articles, advanced content offers, social media posts, videos, and more.